Current constraints on the minimally extended varying speed of light model through the cosmic distance duality relation: Introduction

 The standard cosmological model (SCM) has also been known as $\Lambda$CDM, since the late 1990s \cite{Riess,Perlmutter}, where $\Lambda$ is the cosmological constant, responsible for the accelerated expansion of the Universe and CDM, refers to cold dark matter, a component that interacts only gravitationally and which plays a fundamental role in the formation of structures and dynamics of galaxies.
 The SCM is based on two main features, the first is the assumption of a Universe described by the Friedman-Lemaître-Robertson-Walker (FLRW) metric on large scales \cite{Wu:1998ad,Clarkson:2010uz,Maartens:2011yx,Clarkson:2012bg}, and the second is the theory of General Relativity as the theory of the gravity behind this model \cite{Clifton:2011jh,Will:2014kxa,Berti:2015itd,Coley:2019yov}.
 The SCM scenario provides several successful predictions, for example, recent observations of the Cosmic Microwave Background (CMB) \cite{Aghanim}, Type Ia Supernovae (SNe) luminosity distances \cite{SCOLNIC}, as well as galaxy clustering and weak lensing \cite{Alam,Asgari,Abbott,Secco}, confirm this model as the one that best describes the data.

 Although it is well established, currently the SCM suffers from some unsolved problems, such as the value of the vacuum energy density \cite{Weinberg:1988cp,Padmanabhan:2002ji}, the primordial singularity problem \cite{Baumann:2018muz} and observational discrepancies between measurements of cosmological parameters, which arise from different scales observation \cite{DiValentino:2020zio,DiValentino:2020vvd}.
-At present, the $\sim$ 5$\sigma$ tension between the Hubble Constant, $H_{0}$, measured in the near Universe with SNe and in the early one with CMB ~\cite{DiValentino:2021izs,Riess:2021jrx,Shah:2021onj}, is one of the most intriguing questions.
+At present, the $\sim$ 5$\sigma$ tension between the Hubble Constant, $H_{0}$, measured in the near Universe with SNe and in the early one with CMB ~\cite{Riess:2021jrx,Shah:2021onj}, is one of the most intriguing questions.
 Therefore, it is essential to propose and test alternative models and revisit the foundations of the SCM.
-Given that additional evidence of deviations from the SCM predictions could indicate new physics at play, a complete reformulation of its framework would be required.
+Given that additional evidence of deviations from the SCM predictions could indicate new physics at play, a complete reformulation of its framework would be required, for instance scenarios with hot axions~\cite{Deramo:2018gsr}, Chameleon dark energy ~\cite{Vagnozzi:2021gws}, among others - for a complete review on possible solution we refer to~\cite{DiValentino:2021izs, Perivolaropoulos:2022rge, HuWang:2023sdf}.

 A possible route to verify the consistency of the $\Lambda$CDM model is to study a possible violation of the cosmic distance duality (CDDR) \cite{ELLIS}, as it corresponds to one of the key relations in cosmology, and is closely related to Etherington's theorem.
 This relation connects two measures of cosmic distance for an astronomical object: the luminosity distance $D_{\text{L}}$ and the angular diameter distance $D_{\text{A}}$, in a spacetime described by a metric theory of gravity where the number of photons is conserved as they travel along null geodesic, which reads